 Customers that request overnight or expedited shipping should be considered higher risk, as the increased cost of such services is of no consequence to fraudsters.
 One tactic you can use to identify these types of payments is to offer same day or overnight shipping at a very high cost–many times more expensive than any other shipping option you provide.

 It’s far less likely that any legitimate customer would pay such a high cost, but a fraudster would want the goods to be shipped as soon as possible and have no regard for the additional cost.
 You can then manually screen any customers that opt for the expensive shipping option and scrutinize the order to determine if it looks genuine.

 Ship to a verified address

-Shipping to a verified billing address which has passed ZIP code and street address checks is always the safest option.
+Shipping to a verified billing address which has passed postal code and street address checks is always the safest option.
 When using an address that has not been verified, you cannot prove that the order was shipped to the legitimate cardholder if the payment is later disputed.

 This doesn’t prevent you shipping to a different address, though you should do all you can to mitigate the risks involved.
 For instance, you may only want to ship orders to a different address for returning customers you already know to be legitimate, or who provide a fully verifiable billing address.
 In addition, any of the following could indicate the payment is suspicious:

 - The order is much larger than normal, or is only for your most expensive products